arkoblog/odp-v2-docs/docs/2c2_methodology.rst

 2. Functionality related additions/improvements that need to be incorporated,

 Results from this exercise will then be passed along to the portal re-design and development phase.

+**References**
+We'd like to call out the fact that the methodology described in the this section is strongly guided by suggested readings from the `User Interface Design and Implementation <http://web.mit.edu/6.813/www/sp18/>`_ class at MIT's Human Computer Interaction Department (`hci.mit.edu <hci.mit.edu>`_).
+This resource has proved to be very valuable in helping us improve our understanding of user centered design, and we highly recommend it to anyone who is interested in learning more.